Hong Kong holds its breath ahead of polls amid lull in violence

 “How can the election be a fair one if the atmosphere is like this?”
 Woo told Reuters.

-Veteran democratic politician Emily Lau said there was a “real concern that the campaign could get violent and nasty, with candidates and offices from both camps getting injured and vandalized.”
+Veteran democratic politician Emily Lau said there was a “real concern that the campaign could get violent and nasty, with candidates and offices from both camps getting injured and vandalised.”

 “This is happening already and could get worse,” she told Reuters.